Please reach us at Angela@SigningEssentials.com or 703-594-7242 if you have additional questions.

 The purpose of a jurat is for a signer to swear to or affirm the truthfulness of the contents of a document to a Notary.
 An Oath will be administered, and your signature must be witnessed by the Notary.

-The cost varies by the type of document, the number of signers, the quantity of notarizations needed, and the distance travelled to client location.
+The cost varies by the type of document, the number of signers, the quantity of notarizations, and the distance travelled to the client location.
 Contact us for an estimate based on your unique situation.

 A variety of documents can be notarized, some of the most common documents includes affidavits, power of attorney, wills, deeds, contracts, and more.
 Learn More